Tillerson 'concerned' at Turkey's Syria offensive

+- Tillerson said that Turkey had a right to protect its citizens

+- Turkey has been battling Kurdish unrest in the southeast of the country for years

-(CNN)US Secretary of State Rex Tillerson has expressed "concern" about Turkey's offensive against Kurdish militia in northern Syria, but stopped short of demanding an end to the operation.
+(CNN)US Secretary of State Rex Tillerson has expressed "concern" about Turkey's offensive against Kurdish militia in northern Syria, urging restraint but stopping short of demanding an end to the operation.

 On a visit to London, Tillerson said that Turkey had a right to protect its citizens but urged "restraint" on both sides.